40 English Weather Idioms That Make Speaking English a Breeze

 Again, this idiom comes from the world of great sailing ships.
 In colder parts of the ocean, ice sometimes forms on the water.
 An icebreaker is a type of ship that breaks the ice so other ships can sail through.

-Even though an icebreaker was originally a kind of ship, most English speakers use the word “icebreaker” to mean an activity that helps people relate to each other.
+Today, most English speakers use the word “icebreaker” to mean an activity that helps people relate to each other.